Function-Correcting Codes for Insertion-Deletion Channel: Number-Of-Runs Function

-This establishes the desired bounds on \( r^{\text{VT}}_{\text{ID}}(k, t) \), completing the proof. \end{proof}
+This establishes the desired bounds on $r^{f}_{{ID}}(k, t)$, completing the proof. \end{proof}

 \begin{example} Let \( k = 4 \) and \( t = 1 \).
-Then, from Lemma~\ref{runs_bound}, the function distance matrix corresponding to the number of runs function and the distance matrix corresponding to the binary vectors $x_1 = (0000)$, $x_2 = (0001)$, $x_3 = (0010)$ \text{ and } $x_4 = (0101)$ are given respectively by
+Then, from Lemma~\ref{runs_bound}, the function distance matrix corresponding to the number-of-runs function and the insdel distance matrix corresponding to the binary vectors $x_1 = (0000)$, $x_2 = (0001)$, $x_3 = (0010)$ \text{ and } $x_4 = (0101)$ are given respectively by

 and